hyngng/hynrng.github.io/_posts/en/drawing/2024-04-16-fifth-drawing.md

 ![240504-방어지름](/drawing/240504-방어지름.webp)
 _cubical room_

-I've changed the main brush, which made such a big difference in how it feels!
+Recently I've changed the main brush, and it made such a big difference in how it feels!
 I really love this rugged feeling of it being like drawing on paper, so I feel like I've been missing out unnecessarily until now.
 It's so much more enjoyable to draw. 🥰

 I'm planning to upload around 5 pieces, not too many or too few.
 Since there's a set number, I thought I should focus more on quality, so I tried to make them look less scribble-like than before.
 Since I work slowly, I spent several days on some of the drawings, but seeing them all together makes me really proud.